hiimbex/create-pr-on-install/blog.md

 From here I knew that what I needed to do was open a Pull request creating the a `.github/config.yml` file; however, creating a pull request actually involved quite a few moving parts.
 In order to create a Pull Request, we need to deal with Git Data.
 The [Git Database API](https://developer.github.com/v3/git/) gives access to read and write raw Git objects, essentially creating an API for using git functionality.

-//TODO: Set up things
+### Building your first GitHub App

+This guide assumes that you have gone through the original Probot quickstart guide.
+This means you will already have created a GitHub App, set up your local development environment, successfully run your app, and watched it add a label to an issue.

+### Updating App permissions

+Since we'll be working with Git Data tryin to open up a new Pull Request, the first thing we'll need to do is update and accept some new permissions for our app.

+We'll need to add **Repository contents** read and write permission in order to use git.

+## Getting Started with Git Data

+### Getting a reference

 We’re going to start out using Git Data the simplest way possible in order to best understand it.
 The first thing that we need to do is [get a reference](https://developer.github.com/v3/git/refs/#get-a-reference) In Git, a reference essentially a simple way of refering to a specific point in Git history, ie `refs/heads/master`, which refers to the current state of the master branch.
 In our usecase, we'll assume those using our app have their master branch as their default, although that's not necessarily true.